Why does sex hurt? Talking about dyspareunia

 According to the experts, dyspareunia is not its own health condition.
 It’s a symptom that occurs alongside something else.
 There can be many reasons why someone may experience painful sex.

 Where does dyspareunia happen?

-Quick anatomy lesson (mostly because I love this image):
+Let’s review the vulvar anatomy real quick (mostly because I love this image):